SeanKilleen/seankilleen.github.io/_posts/2012-02-06-how-to-list-all-dates-for-sysdate-30-in-oracle.markdown

 comments: true

 ---
-Discovered an answer to [a StackOverflow question I'd posted](http://stackoverflow.com/q/9166877/316847), and wanted to share.
+Discovered an answer to [a StackOverflow question I'd posted][SO Link], and wanted to share.

 ###The Problem
 I needed to, within a view, dynamically generate a list of dates before or after sysdate.
 I wanted to do this so that I could limit some of the records coming back (we have millions but the date range will always be between 31 days before sysdate or 31 says after.